MasDennis/rajawali3d.org/src/content/getting-started/0.9/24-using-geometry-data-to-position-and-rotate-objects/index.md

 ```
 spike.setPosition(vertBuffer.get(i), vertBuffer.get(i+1), vertBuffer.get(i+2));
 ```
 This way the spikes are nicely distributed across the sphere.
-But they’re all pointing in the same direction.
+But they're all pointing in the same direction.
-Next, let’s set up the orientation so that they face the same direction as the normal:
+Next, let's set up the orientation so that they face the same direction as the normal:
 ```
 // -- get the normal so we can orient the spike to the normal
 Number3D normal = new Number3D(-normBuffer.get(i), normBuffer.get(i+1), normBuffer.get(i+2));